• Skip to primary navigation

 3. Keep it undisturbed for 10 to 15 minutes.In the meantime, boil milk in a sauce pan and keep it ready.

 4. After 10 minutes, open the filter and collect the decoction in a container(This is the first decoction which is very thick.
 If you want to collect the second decoction,add boiled water again to the filter and brew for second time).
-Add 2 to 3 tbsp of decoction per coffee to the milk and froth it well.
+Add 2 to 3 tablespoon of decoction per coffee to the milk and froth it well.

 The aromatic filter coffee is ready!!
 Serve hot in tumbler and dabara.